tsuimou/pacman-token-manager/README.md

 # Pacman Token Manager

-A human-first CLI tool for monitoring Claude AI token usage.
+Tool for monitoring more detail info on token usage in your terminal.

 ```
 ┌──────────────────────────────────────────────────────────────┐